vfab/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

 We are going to be installing Prometheus and Grafana into our K8s cluster using Helm and Tiller.
 You can think of Helm as a package manager for Kubernetes with Tiller being the server-side component.

-1. In the Azure Cloud Shell, the Helm CLI is already installed
+1. In your jump box VM the Helm CLI is already installed

 2. If your AKS cluster has RBAC enabled (which is the case by default with Kuberentes version 1.10+), you need first to [create a Service Account for Tiller](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm#create-a-service-account) by running:
     ```